jtablesaw/tablesaw/docs/userguide/importing_data.md

     Table t = Table.read().csv(CsvReadOptions
         .builder("myFile.csv")
         .columnTypes(types));

 This has some advantages.
-First, it reduces the loading time.
+First, it reduces the loading time as the system does not need to infer the column types.
 Second, it gives you complete control over the types for your columns.
 In some cases, you must specify the column type, because Tablesaw can’t always guess correctly.
 For example, if a file has times encoded as HHmm so that noon appears as ‘1200’, it’s impossible to know that we want the time 12:00 and not the short integer 1,200.
 It’s also possible that the data set includes rare values that are missed in the guessing process.

 ### Getting the guessed column types